ericmjl/broad-research-fellows/01-research-statement.md

 **Potential collaborations:** I anticipate continuing to collaborate with David Duvenaud as he begins his tenure as a new faculty member at the University of Toronto.
 Additionally, this project thrust will open up new computational avenues for Broadies to leverage, for example, by training supervised machine learning tasks on metabolic and genomic interaction networks.

-**Short-term milestones:** We will release the protein interaction network and graph fingerprinting software alongside manuscripts in open access publication avenues.
+**Short-term milestones:** I will release the protein interaction network and graph fingerprinting software alongside manuscripts in open access publication avenues.

 ## Forecasted Impact

-The data and models that we develop will be a rich resource for the influenza research community, and as a Broad Fellow, I would welcome data reuse and sharing.
+The data and models that I develop will be a rich resource for the influenza research community, and as a Broad Fellow, I would welcome data reuse and sharing.
 Beyond their usefulness for epidemiological purposes (i.e. identifying signatures of a “risky” virus), I envision the data becoming useful in a variety of other settings.

 One example is in drug repurposing.
 With the proposed scalable assays developed, I foresee collaborating with other groups at the Broad who are interested in drug repurposing efforts.
 For example, with our proposed phenotype collection, we may be able to identify existing non-toxic molecules that target multiple components of flu simultaneously, reducing the likelihood of drug resistance by opening avenues for combination therapy.